This event has passed.

 Romanticized images of Kikisoblu (Princess Angeline), taken by Edward Curtis and others, were part of a much broader stereotypical trope that continues to impact present-day representations of indigenous women.

 Meet contemporary artists and scholars who resist these colonial narratives, shattering stereotypes and celebrating Native American culture.

-Sign Language Interpretation is available upon request.
-Please contact email@example.com two weeks prior to the program in order to request an ASL interpreter.
+This program is part of email@example.com two weeks prior to the program in order to request an ASL interpreter.

 A limited number of FM system and neck loop Assistive Listening Devices are available for this program.
 To reserve an ALS, please contact the Public Programs Department at firstname.lastname@example.org.